gradle/gradle/design-docs/tooling-api-improvements.md

 TBD - maybe don't change `forTasks()` but instead add an `execute(Iterable<? extends EntryPoint> tasks)` method.

-For new target Gradle versions, delegate to the provider.
-For older target Gradle versions, implement client-side conversion using the information available in `GradleProject`.

 ### Test cases

 - Can request the entry points for a given project hierarchy